wet chemistry

-Wet chemistry is a form of analytical chemistry that uses classical methods such as observation to analyze materials.
-It is called wet chemistry since most analyzing is done in the liquid phase.
-Wet chemistry is also called bench chemistry since many tests are performed at lab benches.
-Wet chemistry is now rarely done manually except for demonstration purposes.
-This is due to technological advancements in the field of chemistry.
+Wet chemistry is a form of analytical chemistry that uses classical methods, such as observation to analyze materials.
+It is called wet chemistry since most of the materials are analyzed in the liquid phase.
+Wet chemistry is also called bench chemistry since many tests are performed at laboratory benches.
+Wet chemistry is now rarely done manually except for demonstration purposes due to the technological advancements in the field of chemistry.

-Wet chemistry commonly uses laboratory glassware such as beakers and graduated cylinders to prevent materials from being contaminated or interfered with by unintended sources.
-Gasoline, Bunsen burners, and crucibles may also be used to evaporate and isolate substances in their dry forms.
-Wet chemistry is not performed with any advanced instruments since most automatically scan substances.
-Although, simple instruments such as scales are used to measure the weight of a substance before and after a change occurs.
+Wet chemistry commonly uses laboratory glassware’s such as beakers and graduated cylinders to prevent materials from being contaminated or interfered with by unintended sources.
+Gasoline, Bunsen Burners and Crucibles may also be used to evaporate and isolate substances in their dry forms.
+Wet chemistry is not performed with any advanced instruments since most of the materials are automatically scan substances.
+However, simple instruments such as scales are used to measure the weight of a substance before and after a change occurs.

 Methods